Disaster Transport: Ride experience

 Disaster Transport was a bobsled roller coaster, meaning the wheels were not attached to a track as on a conventional roller coaster.
 The cars — resembling bobsleds — operated within a steel trough, on which they were allowed to operate freely.
 This allowed the ride to swing from side to side when turning sharp corners, as an actual bobsled would.
-Guests would enter 10 passenger bobsleds, secured by a lap bar.
+Guests would enter 10-passenger bobsleds, secured by a lap bar.
 After leaving the "launch area", the bobsled traveled up the 63 ft lift hill at a 15-degree-angle, which featured red and blue blinking lights on the sides.
 After reaching the top of the lift hill, it curved to the right, dropping 50 ft at a 27-degree-angle and reaching a top speed of 40 mph (64 km/h).
 After that, it curved to the left into a mid course brake run.
 After the mid course brake run, the bobsled turned left followed by several banked turns and curves and two more brake runs.
 One cycle of the ride lasted about 2 minutes and 32 seconds.
+The ride was spread across six structures.